Find Your Best Video Format

 WMV

 WMV is a Windows video format created by Microsoft specifically for this operating system.
-Opting for files with this extension ensures smooth playback and integration with Windows Media Player and other Microsoft software.
+Opting for this extension ensures smooth playback and integration with Windows Media Player and other Microsoft software.

-WMV files support digital rights management (DRM) features, which can be useful for content creators and distributors looking to protect their intellectual property
+WMV supports digital rights management (DRM) features, which can be useful for content creators and distributors looking to protect their intellectual property

 Drawbacks: